emberjs/website/source/guides/cookbook/contributing/participating_if_you_know_ember.md

 ## Problem

-You are know Ember and wish to support the creation of this document.
+You are familiar with Ember and want to help write the Cookbook.

 ## Solution

-[Fork the repository](https://github.com/emberjs/website), enhance or add new recipes, and send a pull request.
+Get started by [forking the repository](https://github.com/emberjs/website).
+Send a pull request with an update to an existing recipe or a new recipe.

 ## Discussion

-You will be able to suggest possible recipes by forking this project and submitting a pull request with a new recipe (See [Suggesting a Recipe](/guides/cookbook/contributing/suggesting_a_recipe)).
+New recipes are accepted by pull request (see "[Suggesting a Recipe](/guides/cookbook/contributing/suggesting_a_recipe)").